Unusual question but need advice

 I have a very small family.my mom and my brother(who lives in Florida).in my will I put my brother in charge of finding homes for my 2 chows.

-my brother is a dog lover but does not understand chows.my Chyna would give a normal dog person a nervous breakdown .I too, worry about if something should happen to me.
+my brother is a dog lover but does not understand chows.my Chyna would give a normal dog person a nervous breakdown :shock: .I too, worry about if something should happen to me.

 I guess theres no easy answer.